OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/virtual-network/virtual-network-deploy-multinic-arm-cli.md

 --name $VnetSubnet2Name \
 --address-prefix $VnetSubnet2Prefix

-# Create a network interface connected tooone of hello subnets. hello NIC is assigned a single dynamic private and
+# Create a network interface connected to one of the subnets.
+The NIC is assigned a single dynamic private and
 # public IP address by default, but you can instead, assign static addresses, or no public IP address at all.
-# You can also assign multiple private or public IP addresses tooeach NIC. toolearn more about IP addressing
+# You can also assign multiple private or public IP addresses to each NIC.
+To learn more about IP addressing
-# options for NICs, enter hello az network nic create -h command.
+# options for NICs, enter the az network nic create -h command.

 Nic1Name="NIC-FE"
 PrivateIpAddress1="10.0.0.5"